goauthentik/authentik/website/docs/integrations/services/opnsense/index.md

 - Type: LDAP
 ### Step 5

-Add your Authentik LDAP server to OPNsense by going to your OPNsense Web UI and clicking the `+` under _System/Access/Servers_.
+Add your authentik LDAP server to OPNsense by going to your OPNsense Web UI and clicking the `+` under _System/Access/Servers_.

 Change the following fields

-- Descriptive name: Authentik
+- Descriptive name: authentik
 - Hostname or IP address: authentik.company
 - Transport: SSL - Encrypted
 - Bind credentials